 Measuring the horizontal distances is very easy with the sighting window.
 It is lightweight and compact, and can even fit in your pocket with ease, providing you with a hassle free experience when you are out on the move.

 This compass works well with freezing temperatures too (tested in ice and melting conditions).

 Its measurements are 3.9×2.6×1.3in, and it weighs 7oz.

 SUUNTO A-10 NH Metric Recreational Field Compass

 It has a minimalistic design.
-The design is of good quality with high grade steel needles and jewel bearing.
-It is balanced for northern hemisphere and also has a fixed declination correction scale.
-The liquid filled capsule provides for stable operation in all your times of need.
+The design is of high quality with high grade steel needles and jewel bearing.
+It is balanced for northern hemisphere and also has a fixed, non-adjustable declination correction scale.
+The liquid containing capsule provides for stable operation in all your times of need.
 It also has a detachable snap-lock lanyard which works well with the map reading.